What Does Aionios Mean?

-Paul is referring to some specific now, “this age,” which clearly has an end as it is compared to another specific age in the future.
-He did not mean, “…not only in this eternity but also…” or “…not only in this forever and ever but…”.
+Paul is referring to some specific now, “this age,” which clearly has an end as it’s compared to another specific age in the future.
+He did not mean, “not only in this eternity but also…” or “not only in this forever and ever but…”.
 Again, it would be a ludicrous remark.

 The corresponding Hebrew word (olam) is likewise often incorrectly translated with the English word “forever.”

 - For example, Jonah is translated as saying that he was in the belly of the fish “forever,” which of course lasted for just three days (Jonah 1:17; 2:6).
-Obviously, Jonah was not claiming to be in the fish for all eternity.
+While it may have felt like it, Jonah was obviously not claiming to be in the fish’s belly for all eternity.

 - Animal sacrifices were to be offered “forever” until, of course, the once-for-all sacrifice of Jesus Christ ended the need for animal sacrifices (2 Chronicles 2:4; Hebrews 7:11-10:18).

 - Our English translation has God expressing His intention to dwell in Solomon’s temple “forever.”
 The temple was, of course, destroyed (2 Chronicles 7:16).
 We know that God was expressing His intention to inhabit Solomon’s temple for a specific “season” or “age.”